matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 ***TL;DR: YAML can be a wolf in sheep’s clothing when used for CI infrastructure.
 Other alternatives include using TeamCity and its Kotlin DSL, or moving to build systems like CAKE or FAKE.
 Both approaches have their unique pros and cons.
 NUKE, of which I'm the author, provides a solution that combines the power of both - flexibility of a build system, and CI specific features like parallelization and build queue optimizations.***

 If you dive into the DevOps world, chances are high you **meet YAML around the next corner**.
-For some tools, like Docker and Kubernetes, I think it’s the perfect match.
-However, for CI infrastructure it usually becomes a huge PITA.
-And I'm actually not alone in thinking this.
-Recently, a tweet of Jeff Fritz started a debate about [YAML in DevOps](https://twitter.com/csharpfritz/status/1207431413341081601).
-The general agreement can be summarized as:
+For some tools, like Docker and Kubernetes, I think it's a good match.
+However, for CI infrastructure it often becomes a nightmare, which is why I call it _YAML Hell_ (similar to [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell)).
+And actually, I'm not alone having those feelings.
+Recently, a tweet of Jeff Fritz started a debate about [YAML in DevOps](https://twitter.com/csharpfritz/status/1207431413341081601), to which the general agreement can be summarized as:

 <div class="tweet" tweetID="1207433967097520129">Welcome the world of YAML pain</div>